The trading cards on a separate page, here.

 This came as part of a set with Darkrai, Palkia, and cards with all of them together.
 The scanner doesn't show it, but it actually has a clear plastic background.
 I wish that I had a more descriptive name for this, but the packaging itself just says "Clear Card Set", so that's all I get.

-Topp Cards
+Topp Glow in the Dark Cards

 Source: Yahoo!
 Japan